adarsh-sng/programming-notes/css/notes.md

 ## user agent styles
 - default styles applied by browsers to HTML elements, can be overridden by your own styles.

+:root is a pseudoclass that matches the document's root element, typically `<html>`.

+## CSS Variables.
+:root{
+    --color-dark:;
+}

+## Pseudoselectors.

+## Gradeient

+tolearn - linear gradient,grid,clamp,boxshadow
+what is auto?